Marketing with Displays: Color Theory

 Brown and wooden displays are great for nature-inspired designs and materials including wood, hemp, pearls, etc. White and colors found in nature, such as the spectrum from blue to green, really pop against a brown display.
 Paired with pink, a color associated with femininity and tenderness, brown becomes a romantic hue.
 The brown spectrum also includes natural, tan and camel.
 These are more neutral and direct attention to brighter hues such as purple or turquoise.
-Deeper browns on these lighter hues look stunning with an Earthy appearance that doesn't overwhelm; confident in its practical yet understated appeal.
-Gold looks great on darker hues, but may disappear on tans.
+Deeper browns on these lighter hues look stunning with an earthy appearance that doesn't overwhelm, confident in its practical yet understated appeal.
+Gold looks great on darker hues but may disappear on tans.

 Authority, sophistication, elegance, mysterious, depth, gloom

 Black is a classic color for displaying all metal tones, especially silver and gold.
 The dichotomy of light and dark draws your eye to the piece without even realizing what the color is doing.
-Black with white designs attracts attention as poised and authoritative in its sophistication.
+Black with white designs attract attention as poised and authoritative in their sophistication.
 Black is a good choice for most primary colors, but some grey metal tones such as gunmetal can start to disappear.